Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 If Debbie is correct in her assumption it means that this arrogant doctor was the first to give Michael narcotics and ruin Dr. Matzger’s plan to replace them with non-narcotic pain relievers.

 So the doctor sent by the insurance company to make sure that he would not take drugs was actually the one who gave them to Michael?
-And though his business was not to allow a cancellation happen he was the one ultimately responsible for it?
-What incredible discoveries we are making here …
+And though his business was not to allow a cancellation he was the one ultimately responsible for it?
+What incredible discoveries we are making here.

 Dr. Finkelstein said that Dr. Forecast joined him after the Bangkok concert and was through the entire tour till its cancellation in November 1993.
 At one point Finkelstein learned that Forecast had broken into his suitcase and taken narcotic medications for MJ.
 This was in Mexico city where he says that Dr. Forecast grew “a little concerned”.
-After Mexico they started to collaborate and Dr. Finkelstein even wanted “to detox Michael in Switzerland” and so on and so forth with all the rest of his rubbish.
+After Mexico they started to collaborate and Dr. Finkelstein even wanted “to detox Michael in Switzerland”.

 Q. What happened in Mexico City?